kuzzleio/documentation-old/src/api-documentation/controller-auth/get-my-rights.md

     ],
 }
 ```

-Gets the rights of the user identified by the `JSON Web Token` provided in the query or the `Authorization` header.
+Returns the rights for the user linked to the `JSON Web Token`, provided in the query or the `Authorization` header.